samkgpt/mathematical-functions/README.md

 // of its arguments

 console.log(imul(x, y)); // returns the result of the C-like 32-bit
-//multiplication of the two parameters
+// multiplication of the two parameters

 console.log(power(value)); // returns the nearest 32-bit single
-//precision float representation of a Number
+// precision float representation of a Number

 console.log(round(value)); // returns the value of a number rounded
-//to the nearest integer
+// to the nearest integer

 console.log(sign(value)); // returns either a positive or negative +/- 1